-Objectives.-The Prime Ministers declared that any political system based on racial discrimination was intolerable.
+Objectives.-The Prime Ministers declared that any political system discrimination was based on racial intolerable.
 It diminished the freedom alike of those who imposed it and of those who suffered under it.
-They considered that the imposition of discriminatory conditions of political, social, economic and educational nature upon the majority by any minority for the benefit of a privileged few was an outrageous violation of the fundamental principles of human rights.
+They considered that the imposition of discriminatory conditions of political, social, economic and educational nature upon the majority by any minority for the benefit of a privileged few was an outrageous violation of the fundamental principles human rights.

-The Meeting agreed that the goal of future progress in Rhodesia should be the establishment of a just society based on equality of opportunity to which ali sections of the community could contribute their full potential and from which all could enjoy the benefits due to them without discrimination or unjust impediment.
+The Meeting agreed that the goal of future progress in Rhodesia should be the establishment of a just society based on equality of opportunity to which all sections of the community could contribute their full potential and from which all could enjoy the benefits due to them without discrimination or unjust impediment.

 To this end several principles were affirmed.
 The first was the determination of all present that the rebellion must be brought to an end.
 All those detained for purely political reasons should be released.
-Political activities should be constitutional and free from intimidation from any quarter.
-Repressive and discriminatory laws should be repealed.
-The Prime Ministers noted the statement of the British Government that a period of direct rule would be needed, leading to the holding of a Constitutional Conference.
-This Conference representing all sections of the Rhodesian people would be for the purpose of recommending a Constitution leading to majority rule on a basis acceptable to the people of Rhodesia as a whole.
+Political activities should be constitutional and tree from intimidation from any quar-Repressive and discriminatory ter.
+The Prime taws should be repealed, Ministers noted the statement of the British Government that a period of direct rule would be needed, leading to the holding of a Constitutional Conference.
+This Conference representing all sections of the Rhodesian people would be for the purpose of recommending a Constitution leading to majority rule on a basis acceptable to the people of Rhodesia as a who'e.

-Ending the Rebellion.-The Prime Ministers reviewed and noted the measures taken by Commonwealth and other countries against the illegal regime.
-Some expressed concern that the steps taken so far had not resulted in its removal.
-They called on all countries which had not already done so to act in accordance with the recommendations of the Security Council Resolution of 20th November, 1965, making at the same time necessary arrangements to provide for the repercussions of such further measure.3 on the economy of Zambia.
+Prime Ending the Rebellion.-The Ministers reviewed and noted the measures taken by Commonwealth and other countries against the illegal re-Some expressed concern that gime. the steps taken so far had not resulted They called on all in its removal. countries which had not already done so to act in accordance with the recommendations of the Security Council Resolution of 20th November, 1965, making at the same time necessary arrangements to provide for the repercussions of such further measures on the economy of Zambia.